jeremypmobley/nonsense/jeremyruns/README.md

 ## Next steps:
-* Update architecture diagram with new process details
-* Clean up repo to only include files listed
+* Clean up repo
+  * Only include files listed
   * Create /dev folder
+  * Add html files to repo
 * Clean up code
-  * Move index.html to separate file
   * Move step to move data from google sheets to s3 to separate file
   * Move step to move chart to s3 to separate function
   * Move functions to create charts to separate utils file